 - not want to share their favourite toys

-- not do what you ask if they don’t understand what you’re asking.
+- not follow your instructions if they don’t understand them.

 Changing your child’s physical environment

-Here are some ideas for changing the physical things in your child’s environment to help your child behave the way you want.
+Here are some ideas for changing the physical things in your child’s environment to encourage positive behaviour.

 - Make sure screens like tablets and TVs are off when you need your child to focus on something like getting ready for school in the morning.